-The epistle defends the christological doctrine of the Incarnation and of Christ's death upon the Cross against "false teaching" with the following words:
+The epistle defends the Christological doctrine of the incarnation and of Christ's death upon the Cross against "false teaching."

 [For everyone who shall not confess that Jesus Christ is come in the flesh, is Antichrist: and whosoever shall not confess the testimony of the Cross, is of the devil; and whosoever shall prevent the oracles of the Lord to his own lusts and say that there is neither resurrection nor judgment, that man is the first - born of Satan.]
 7.